-The shares of PubCo common stock and PubCo warrants being offered by the Selling Stockholders are those previously issued to the Selling Stockholders.
-For additional information regarding the issuances of those shares and warrants, see "Background of the Offering" above.
-We are registering the shares and warrants in order to permit the Selling Stockholders to offer the shares and warrants for resale from time to time.
-Except for the ownership of the shares and warrants, and except for CVI Investments, Inc., who was the lender under the Bridge Loan, the Selling Stockholders have not had any material relationship with us within the past three years.
+The Shares and Warrants being offered by the Selling Stockholders are those issued or issuable in connection with the signing of the Letter Agreement for the Levo Transaction, including the Shares issuable under the Warrants and the SPA.
+For additional information regarding the issuances of those shares and Warrants, see "Prospectus Summary-Background of the Offering" above.
+We are registering the Shares and Warrants in order to permit the Selling Stockholders to offer the shares and Warrants for resale from time to time.
+Except for the ownership of the Shares and Warrants, and except for the Levo Transaction, the Selling Stockholders have not had any material relationship with us within the past three years.

-The table below lists the Selling Stockholders and other information regarding the beneficial ownership of the shares of PubCo common stock and PubCo warrants by each of the Selling Stockholders.
-The second and third columns list the number of shares (including shares underlying the PubCo warrants) and warrants beneficially owned by each Selling Stockholder, based on its ownership of the shares and warrants as of March 19, 2021.
+The table below lists the Selling Stockholders and other information regarding the beneficial ownership of the Shares and Warrants by each of the Selling Stockholders.
+The second and third columns list the number of shares of PubCo common stock (including shares issuable under the Warrants and the SPA) and Warrants beneficially owned by each Selling Stockholder as of June 30, 2021.